ChrisPritchard/ctf-writeups/tryhackme/raz0rblack.md

 With admin some flags are readable, and the system can be enumerated completely.
 However, there are flags in the lvetrova and xyan1d3 user folders which are encoded as powershell/.net secure strings: these can only be decoded as the user in question. lvetrova can be logged on via her hash just as admin.
 Then, running a command like the following will read the flag: `(Import-Clixml -Path ".\lvetrova.xml").GetNetworkCredential().Password`.

 Other flags are hex encoded, inside a dummy exe file, and in secret folders, `Program Files/Top Secret` and `Windows/trash`.
 The trash folder is intended to be accessed over smb, it looks, but can be opened directly via admin.
+Notably, the zip inside the trash folder may well contain the ntds.dit and system file required to dumb hashes without all the wbadmin malarkey above, haha.

 ## Getting files back to the kali box